This blog may contain affiliate links. Read our disclosure policy for more info.

-However, once in Hikkaduwa, it isn’t immediately clear what exactly there is to do.
+However, once in Hikkaduwa, it isn’t immediately clear what exactly the best things to do are.
 Besides lounging on the beach, how should you spend your time in Hikkaduwa, Sri Lanka?

 This is what we thought when we first arrived in Hikkaduwa, but after some research and exploring, we discovered there is actually a wide variety of things to do in Hikkaduwa.

-In this blog, I’m going to share with you all of the information and things to do that I discovered on my recent travels in Hikkaduwa.
+In this blog, I’m going to share with you all of the information and things to do in Hikkaduwa that I discovered on my travels.

 1. Swim with Sea Turtles